yuzuhakuon/CppProject/README.md

 ## Features

-- Create a new c++ project.
+- `Create Cpp Project` Create new c++ project.
 For this project, a `CmakeLists.txt` file is created and already contains the basic information, we can easily run and debug with configured vscode tasks.
+- `Create Cpp Class` Create new c++ class.
+Input a valid class name, a `.h` and `.cpp` file are created in current working directory.

 ## How to use